khakhalin/Xenopus-Behavior/01_Schooling/README.md

 For Windows:

-1. Download, extract, and run the LabJack-2019-05-20.exe file to get the software bundle and drivers for the U3 LabJack.
+1. Download, extract, and run the LabJack-2019-05-20.exe file to get the software bundle and drivers for the U3 LabJack (https://labjack.com/support/software/installers).
 Use the quickstart tutorial included on LabJack's website for information on how to run the various applications included (these are not used for running the schooling experiments): https://labjack.com/support/quickstart/u3

 For macOS:

-1. Download and unzip the Exodriver_NativeUSB_Setup.zip file.
-This installation does not include utility applications compatible with Windows operating systems, but provides a native USB driver that can be used for low-level functions.
+1. Download and unzip the Exodriver_NativeUSB_Setup.zip file (https://labjack.com/support/software/installers).
+This installation does not include utility applications compatible with Windows operating systems, but provides a native USB driver that can be used for low-level functions necessary to run schooling experiments.

 LabJack Python Library installation:

-2. Download and unzip the LabJackPython-5-26-2015.zip file.
+2. Download and unzip the LabJackPython-5-26-2015.zip file (https://labjack.com/support/software/examples/ud/labjackpython).

 3. Open a command prompt/terminal window and navigate to the LabJackPython directory (e.g., "cd Desktop/LabJackPython").
 Then run one of the followign commands: